Deadline for application:

 Meeting all eligibility requirements does not guarantee funding.

 Applicants must complete the Application Form and attach all required documentation.
-All applications must be submitted in hardcopy either in person by 4:00 pm on the deadline date or postmarked by that date.
+All applications must be emailed electronically to email@example.com by 4 p.m. on the deadline date.

 If you are a first-time applicant, please contact a Cultural Funding Officer to ensure that you are eligible for this program, and to discuss the application process.